muguira-james/muguira-james/README.md

 I have a blog I contribute to: https://muguira-james.github.io/

-I work as a technology strategist for a major consulting firm called slalom.
+I work in machine learning and semantic technology.

-I like to hack in lisp / clojure / Racket
+I work mostly in lisp & python

-for my latest ideas see: https://github.com/muguira-james/racket-stuff

 <!--
 **muguira-james/muguira-james** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.